BouncingPixel/Node-Template-Basic-/README.md

 The static pages are allowed to include layouts or partials.
 The only limitation is they do not access database.
 They may, however, access the current user, CSRF token, and other variables that are exposed to all routes.

-### /server/routes.js

-Defines all the routes and maps to middleware and handlers.
-A short example is included in this repo.

 ### /server/server.js

 Sets up configuration, creates the express app, connects to any DBs, configures all plugins, and loads routes.